What is the book of Enoch?

 And in it a man shall ascend; And at its close the house of dominion shall be burnt with fire, And the whole race of the chosen root shall be dispersed.

-The blindness of the Pharisees and the proud, hard hearts of the Jews that Jesus spoke of during His ministry on the earth.
+The blindness of the Pharisees and the proud, hard hearts of the Jews that Jesus spoke of during His ministry on the earth (the 4 Gospels).

-The Second Temple was destroyed during this week, and the Jews were dispersed among the nations of the world.
+The Second Temple was destroyed during this week (in 70 AD the temple was destroyed as prophesied by Jesus), and the Jews were dispersed among the nations of the world.

 4200-4900 AA, 200-900 AD